adisaf/multunus-website/source/blog/2015-11-17-super-fast-mvps-using-just-google-docs-part-1.html.markdown

 We needed something that was simpler.

-Problem:We wanted a solution that would make allow us to log an exercise entry in less than a minute and thereby reduce friction to use the app.
+**Problem:** We wanted a solution that would make allow us to log an exercise entry in less than a minute and thereby reduce friction to use the app.

 We were now excited, once again.
 Could we scratch that “build an app” itch now?

-The hacknight.
-And the second MVP.
+**The hacknight.
+And the second MVP.**

 The fact that we could start using the spreadsheet within 10min of thinking about it, had changed us.
 For good.